Appendix C — Acronyms, Notation, Sign Conventions, and Computing

 For example, \(m\) = 10 g, 95% CI [9.3, 11.2] means that the estimated value of \(m\) is 10 g with a 95% confidence interval between 9.3 and 11.2 g.

-Implicit equations asking for the value of \(x\) that causes some function, \(f\left(x\right)\), to equal \(y\) will be written as follows:
+Implicit equations for the value of a variable \(x\) that causes some function, \(f\left(x\right)\), to equal \(y\) are written as

 \[ x: f\left(x\right) = y \]